dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-notifications.md

 ### Email

 There are two options for setting up email notifications.
-As a **user** you can set up email notifications for yourself under your Profile.
-As an **admin** you can setup notifications on your team members behalf.
+As a **user**, you can set up email notifications for yourself under your Profile.
+As an **admin**, you can set up notifications on your team members' behalf.

 * **As a user:** To set up email notifications first navigate to your **Profile** (found in the top right hand side of dbt Cloud) and the select **Notifications**.\
 \